dora-network/dora-client-dart/doc/DefaultApi.md

 # **cancelAllOpenOrders**
-> ListOrdersResponse cancelAllOpenOrders(orderBookId, userId, orderKind)
+> ListOrdersResponseEnvelope cancelAllOpenOrders(orderBookId, userId, orderKind)

 Cancel all open orders, if user passes orderbook on query param it will cancel all orders on specific orderbook, admin can cancel user's orders on specific orderbook